 Usually when we go to the cabin in the spring, the boys build snow forts, go sledding, and pretty much spend all day every day outside in the snow.
 They amused themselves (and us) by trying all the snow activities they'd usually do in the small patch of snow behind the cabin.
 Their attempts at sledding were hilarious.

 We also did lots of Easter activities.
-Jonna had sent me the link to this video, suggesting that we might try it at the cabin.
+Jonna had sent me the link to a video (no longer online), suggesting that we might try it at the cabin.
 I was skeptical as to whether it would work or not, but agreed to try it, knowing that an utter failure could make just as good a blog post as a success would.
 I played the video for the assembled group, then asked them whether or not they thought it would work the way it did in the video.
 Jonna was optimistic, while Ronan and Trevor were both doubting a bit.
 Nobody was sure it WOULDN'T work, but no one else was as confident as Jonna.

 While Jonna got out the rice she'd brought, I pulled out food coloring and the eggs I'd brought for our Easter morning omelets.
 Immediately there was concern.
 The eggs weren't hard-boiled.
 I dye raw eggs all the time without issue, so I'd never even thought that I should hard-boil them for this application.
 Would raw eggs withstand the shaking as well as cooked?
 We'll see!